xmake-io/xmake-docs/guide/configuration.md

 $ xmake
 ```

-We passed in the myplat custom platform name as the current cross-toolchain compilation platform, and then we set the corresponding settings for this platform in xmake.lua:
+We passed in the myplat custom platform name as the current cross-toolchain compilation platform, and then we set the corresponding settings for this platform in `xmake.lua`:

 ```lua
 if is_plat("myplat") then